 Not feeling the love?
 Here’s what to do:

-If the “honeymoon phase” is over for you and your 9-to-5, a box of chocolates and dozen roses won’t improve your situation.
+If the “honeymoon phase” is over for you and your 9-to-5, a box of chocolates and a dozen roses won’t improve your situation.
 Sustaining a great relationship takes real work!
-This Valentine’s Day, use these tips to rekindle the magic and fall in love all over again with your career:
+Use these tips to rekindle the magic and fall in love all over again with your career:

 - Look at the big picture.
 What do you want right now?
 Where do you see yourself in 3, 5 or even 10 years?
 How can your job bring you closer to where you want to be?
 Take a step back from your daily grind and consider ways you could set yourself back on a more meaningful – and happier – path.